Why Do Native Speakers Talk So Fast? (And How to Keep Up)

 2. Learn Common Reductions and Connected Speech

-Pay attention to words that change in fast speech, like "d'you" (Do you) or "lemme" (Let me).
-Recognizing these patterns makes it easier to understand.
+Pay attention to words that change in fast speech, like "d'ya" (do you) or "lemme" (let me).
+Studying these patterns makes it easier to understand them when they are spoken naturally.

-We have a course on Blending and Reductions with audio samples that you will find helpful
+Note: I have a course on Blending and Reductions with audio samples that you will find helpful.

 3. Shadowing Technique

-Repeat what you hear right after the speaker says it.
+Watch videos, listen to podcasts, or talk to real people.
+After every sentence, repeat what you hear the native speaker say and pay attention to how they say it.
 This helps you get used to the rhythm and speed of natural English.

 4. Don't Try to Understand Every Word